isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-10-17-post-Volunteers Honoured For Making The Singapore National Games A Success.md

 2\.
 "Under the sun or in the rain, early in the morning or late in the evening, the volunteers were always there to make sure that all the events ran smoothly," said Mr Lim Swee Say, Minister, Prime Minister's Office and Deputy Chairman, People's Association (PA).
 "The time and effort put in by the volunteers had certainly contributed to the successful staging of the Games.
 More than that, their enthusiasm and passion had certainly made a difference in bonding the community through sports."

 3\.
-To highlight their exemplary participation, the Organising Committee also accorded the SNG Most Supportive Volunteer Organisations award to the top five participating entities, which included Republic Polytechnic (RP), National Volunteer & Philanthropy Centre (NVPC), Members Church of God International Singapore, Institute of Technical Education (ITE) College Central and Singapore Polytechnic (SP).
+To highlight their exemplary participation, the Organising Committee also accorded the SNG Most Supportive Volunteer Organisations award to the top five participating entities, which included Republic Polytechnic (RP), National Volunteer &amp; Philanthropy Centre (NVPC), Members Church of God International Singapore, Institute of Technical Education (ITE) College Central and Singapore Polytechnic (SP).

 4\.
 "We are very honoured and happy to have received the SNG Most Supportive Volunteer Organisations award.
 We have a firm belief in volunteerism and foster a culture that promotes that amongst our students on the campus.
 SNG has provided a great opportunity for our students to learn more life-skills and gain more practical experience, which will add value to their portfolio when they graduate from RP," said Yeo Li Pheow, Principal and CEO of Republic Polytechnic.